 The virus can only be distracting and annoying because of mentioned popup banners and random ads that appear from nowhere.
 As I have described, the main danger is that you can be caught on this lure and install fake security tools.
 The activity of the last ones is not destructive but can harm your daily activities: it is hard to design something if your Photoshop and Lightroom are blocked.

-Some of the fake antiviruses, however, are not so βpeacefulβ.
-Different malware analysts say that such apps as SAntivirus, SAproduct or Segurazo Antivirus have several signs of being a well-disguised spyware1.
-It steals the information about the userβs PC configuration, data about the system settings and the most used applications.
-There is no need for the antivirus program to use this information, hence, it can only be used for malevolent purposes.
+However, Some fake antiviruses are not so “peaceful”.
+Different malware analysts say that such apps as SAntivirus, SAproduct, or Segurazo Antivirus have several signs of being a well-disguised spyware1.
+It steals information about the user’s PC configuration, data about the system settings, and the most used applications.
+There is no need for the antivirus program to use this information.
+Hence, crooks can only use it for malevolent purposes.

 How did this virus reach my PC?

-In the majority of cases, you get the “Your computer is disabled.
-Please call Microsoft.” malware through the malicious advertisements on the web2, or through the free/hacked programs you get on the Internet.
-You can avoid the first way of spreading easily – get rid of the habit of clicking the ads on websites.
-Yes, you can find something useful on them, but something like winning a prize in a lottery you havenβt taken part in or purchasing a new PC with a 90% discount is likely a scam.
+In most cases, you acquire the “Your computer is disabled.
+Please call Microsoft.” malware through malicious advertisements on the web2 or through free/hacked programs obtained online.
+You can quickly avoid the first method of spreading by eliminating the habit of clicking on website ads.
+While you may find something useful among them, offers such as winning a prize in a lottery you haven’t participated in or purchasing a new PC with a 90% discount are likely scams.

-Software bundling is a widespread practice among the virus developers.
-Users who hack the programs to make them usable without purchasing a license approve any offer to include another program in the pack because they are gaining money in such away.
-Check precisely the installation window for signs like βAdvanced installation settingsβ or so.
+Software bundling is a widespread practice among virus developers.
+Users who hack the programs to make them usable without purchasing a license approve any offer to include another program in the pack because they are gaining money in such a way.
+Check precisely the installation window for signs like “Advanced installation settings” or so.
 The ability to switch off the malware installation often hides under such items.

 How to get rid of “Your computer is disabled.
 Please call Microsoft.” malware?